 If you’d like a detailed look at how I use crates, read the post: The Ultimate Homeschool Storage Solution.

-The working binder is simply a 3-ring notebook which holds all the papers and assignments your kids are working on that week.
+The working binder is simply a 3-ring notebook that holds all the papers and assignments your kids are working on that week.
 I place the papers into the working binder as I pull papers out of the file.
 I do it for my youngest children and supervise my middle school and high school kids.

 Divide the binder in one of two ways.
 One is by subject, so kids can find everything they need for a specific subject in one spot.
 The other is by day.
 Everything to be completed on Monday goes behind the Monday tab.
 Everything to be complete on Tuesday goes behind the Tuesday tab, and so on and so forth.